ThomasCaud/binero-solver/README.md

   deduce missing digits.
 The most known game is the Sudoku for example.
 - You only have to update the "Main" class with the grid you would like to solve.
 Set "-1" for empty cell.
 - Two ways of displaying are available: through console of through JFrame.
 See the `DisplayStrategy` interface.
-- To solve another Game, you only have to extend the abstract class `Grid` and implement the abstract methods (mainly the `isValid` one).
+- To solve another Game, you only have to extend the abstract class `GridValidator`.
 The solver will manage the rest.

 ## Sudoku